lsst-sqre/repertoire/docs/user-guide/influxdb.rst

    discovery = DiscoveryClient()
    databases = await discovery.influxdb_databases()

-The resulting names are short, human-readable names that can be passed as the ``database`` parameter to `DiscoveryClient.get_influxdb_connection_info` or `DiscoveryClient.get_influxdb_credentials` as described below.
+The resulting names are short, human-readable names that can be passed as the ``database`` parameter to `DiscoveryClient.influxdb_connection_info` or `DiscoveryClient.influxdb_credentials` as described below.

 Getting connection information
 ==============================

-To get the connection information for a specific database, use `DiscoveryClient.get_influxdb_connection_info`:
+To get the connection information for a specific database, use `DiscoveryClient.influxdb_connection_info`:

 .. code-block:: python